wishpedigo/testing/QUICKSTART.md

 ## 💡 Tips

-- The apps link to each other (marketing → login → game)
+- The apps link to each other (marketing → login → dashboard)
 - All apps share the same Firebase project
-- Scores persist across sessions
-- Game logic is separated for future React Native mobile app

 ## 🆘 Need Help?